ayushmittalde/chat_app_DS/README.md

 	-	Implementation: Nodes listen for 'HEARTBEAT' messages from the leader.
 If received, the 'WANT_TO_JOIN' message is rebroadcast.
 	-	Code Location: handle_message and attempt_join methods in the Node class.

+## Things to improve for Bharat Puri 31.12.24
+1. Initialiation of send and receive options at a central place (_inti_)
+2. Only one class for Node in jupyter file and dynamic_discovery_of_host.py file.